 “It’s William.
 He called and confessed to sleeping with someone,” to which Lizzie said it was probably inevitable notwithstanding the whole hypocrisy-thing but she was silent when Kate added, “He did it in Suzanne’s room with someone he admitted looked like Suzanne.”

-“I didn’t let him.
+“I did not let him.
 I hung up and never want to see let alone speak to that man again.”

 Lizzie insisted separately on raising the practicalities of Kate and her financial situation and marriage situation.
 As to the first, she told Kate that at the least she needed money.
 “It’s all in a joint account, right?
 So you have to get a lawyer out here to get some of it now, worrying about everything else later.
 I mean, Kate, he shouldn’t be using your joint money either.”

-Kate called Karen Novack and in three days one-million dollars had been wired into an account that Kate opened for herself in New York and $2,000 was wired into the account each week.
+Kate called Karen Novack and in three days one million dollars were wired into an account Kate opened for herself in New York, and two thousand dollars were wired into the account each week.
 This was, Karen told her new client, a preliminary distribution of marital assets.
-Her husband had similarly been allowed to move one-million dollars from the joint accounts into his own and the weekly payments were agreed upon between the lawyers and their clients.
-The $2 million removed from the joint accounts was a small portion of what was there, but it was enough to distribute until final distributions were agreed to or ordered by a court.
+Her husband had similarly been allowed to move one million dollars from the joint accounts into his own and the weekly payments were agreed upon between the lawyers and their clients.
+The two million removed from the joint accounts was a small portion of what was there, but it was enough to distribute until final distributions were agreed to or ordered by a court.

 Of course, the money meant a couple of things.
 Most important, Kate did not have to stay at her job.
 It paid the bills, but it was well beneath the work she had been doing in Mill Valley.

-And perhaps getting ahead of ourselves, Kate quit her job, began working for the Episcopal Charities in its New York office—it wasn’t a lot but she was being paid—and on January 2, 2019, instructed Karen Novack to file on her behalf a petition for dissolution of marriage in Marin County Superior Court.
-In the end, she and William (through their attorneys) agreed to a 50-50 split of their assets, after an agreed-upon third-party appraised the non-financial assets, with a trust established to pay for Eric’s remaining years at Yale and three years of grad school for him.
+And perhaps getting ahead of ourselves, Kate quit her job, began working for the Episcopal Charities in its New York office—it was not a lot but she was being paid—and on January 2, 2019, instructed Karen Novack to file on her behalf a petition for dissolution of marriage in a California c Court.
+In the end, she and William (through their attorneys) agreed to a fifty-fifty split of their assets, after an agreed-upon third-party appraised the non-financial assets, with a trust established to pay for Eric’s remaining years at Yale and three years of grad school for him.

 On August 1, 2019, Kate was no longer married in the eyes of the law.
 She would always be married in the eyes of the Catholic Church, but that no longer mattered to her.
 She did agree, though, to cooperate with William insofar as he sought an annulment from his Church.
 As for him, he became a regular at the gatherings of his wife’s parents and siblings—all except Lizzie and the rest of the Windsors of course—and they commiserated with him about the unfairness and inappropriateness and evil of all he was put through.
 And the calls and the Christmas cards to Kate from California were no more.
 Except from Lizzie and her family.

-Wedding of Eileen Susan Neally and Thomas Edward Doyle at 1:00 am on November 10, 2018 at St. Mary the Virgin Church Chappaqua, New York
+The Wedding of Eileen Susan Neally and Thomas Edward Doyle at 11:00 am on November 10, 2018 at St. Mary the Virgin Church Chappaqua, New York

-Kate was taking care of everything as we said.
-She planned for rain—the weather being outside of Kate’s power—and so two ushers were standing at the entrance to the Church waiting for the limo to stop and for the limo’s contents to disembark.
+Kate was taking care of everything, as we said.
+She planned for rain—the weather being outside of even Kate’s power—and so two ushers were standing at the entrance to the Church waiting for the limo to stop and for the limo’s contents to disembark.

-Back to the Chappaqua Spread at about 9:45 on Saturday, November 10, 2018.
-Andi, Suzanne, Kerry, and Kate had gotten Eileen into her gown and done her make-up for her, her hair taken care of the day before.
+Back to the Chappaqua Spread at about nine-forty-five on Saturday, November 10, 2018.
+Andi, Suzanne, Kerry, and Kate got Eileen into her gown and did her make-up for her, her hair taken care of the day before.
 Eileen was, objectively speaking, the most beautiful bride any of them had ever seen.
-Kate—Kate—began to cry and the youngsters looked on in amazement as Kate and Eileen hugged.
+Kate—Kate!—began to cry and the youngsters looked on in amazement as she and Eileen hugged.
 Eileen ended the trance with “it’s time” and the five went downstairs to await the carriage that would take her to the church.

-It was not a carriage, of course, but a black limo and Kate had plugged some nerves/hugging time into her schedule so when it appeared out front at 10:30 for the short trip to St. Mary’s they were ready and making liberal use of the umbrellas Eileen and the three girls carefully got in back and Kate followed in the girls’ new Crosstrek.
+It was not a carriage, of course, but a black limo and Kate had plugged some nerves/hugging time into her schedule so when it appeared out front at ten-thirty for the short trip to the Church, they were ready and making liberal use of the umbrellas Eileen and the three girls carefully got in back and Kate followed in the girls’ new car.

 Weddings themselves tend to be pretty standard fare and this one was no exception.
 James stood with his father and Kerry with her mother.
 Eileen walked down the aisle alone, following Andi and Suzanne.
 St. Mary’s was full, largely with members of Tom’s (and now Eileen’s) Chappaqua crowd as well as relatives, including some of Eileen’s and her late husband Michael’s siblings and their families, and work colleagues, and assorted friends.

-One person was noticeably absent from the church’s nave.
+One person was noticeably absent from the Church’s nave.
 Eric Nelson was in the choir loft.
 He had volunteered to play the music at the ceremony and savored the chance to try out his piano skills on St. Mary’s pipe-organ.
 Early arrivals were greeted by a hodgepodge of jazz and rock and, of course, Bach.
-He was not alone though.
+He was not alone.
 Sitting on the organ’s bench with him was Lynn Billings, who had accompanied Eric at Kerry and Suze’s wedding.
-Eric played the requisite in/during/out music as well as some improvised interludes, with Lynn’s angelic voice echoing through the church.
+Eric played the requisite in/during/out music as well as some improvised interludes, with Lynn’s angelic voice echoing through the Church.